 APC Primaries: 70 Senators, Reps Lose Return Tickets

-• APC senators and House of Representatives members, amounting to 70 of them, would not be returning to the National Assembly in 2027
+- A total of 70 APC senators and House of Representatives members would not be returning to the National Assembly in 2027

-• This is because many of the lawmakers did not secure their return ticket in the APC senatorial and House of Representatives primary elections
+- Many of the lawmakers failed to secure their return ticket in the APC senatorial and House of Representatives primary elections

-No less than 70 of the 330 senators and House of Representatives members currently in the national assembly will not return in the 2027 elections.
-This is even as the final results of the national assembly primaries of the ruling All Progressives Congress (APC) were yet to be out.
+No less than 70 of the 330 senators and House of Representatives members currently in the National Assembly will not return in the 2027 elections.
+This comes even as the final results of the National Assembly primaries of the ruling All Progressives Congress (APC) are yet to be released.

-Currently, the APC has 242 House of Reps members and 88 senators, and most of them are seeking re-election, including a popularly known Okada rider, who was elected on the platform of the Labour Party to represent Kaura Constituency in Kaduna but joined the APC after his inauguration.
-He recently topped the list of legislators who will not be re-elected.
-The APC disqualified him during the screening.
+Currently, the APC has 242 House of Reps members and 88 senators, and most of them were seeking re-election, including a popularly known Okada rider, who was elected on the platform of the Labour Party to represent Kaura Constituency in Kaduna but joined the APC after his inauguration.
+He recently topped the list of legislators who will not be re-elected after the APC disqualified him during the screening.

 Read also